arun-gupta/spring-boot-prometheus/readme.md

-# Spring Boot Application with Prometheus
+# Spring Boot Application with Prometheus-style Metrics in Kubernetes

 This repo contains a simple Spring Boot application that publishes Proemtheus-style metrics in Kubernetes